0 SL-RAT User Since

 Key Program Results

 Augusta reduced their sanitary sewer overflow count by almost 33% in their first year of transitioning from a reactive to a proactive approach.
-By inspecting all of their lines using a low-cost tool, they were able to determine where to deploy resources quickly, in an meaningful way.
+By inspecting all of their lines using a low-cost tool, they were able to determine where to deploy resources in a quick and effective way.

 Three Million Feet Inspected in Two Years

-After two years of conducting acoustic screenings, the City of Augusta described the value of the SL-RAT in a report for the NASTT No-Dig Conference.
+Augusta described the value of the SL-RAT in a report for the NASTT No-Dig Conference after acoustically inspecting their system for two years.
 They found that a two-person crew screened an average of 7,500 feet of pipes per day.
 In two years, Augusta’s crews screened over 12,000 segments (3 million feet).
-By screening first, they recognized that 60-85% of these pipe segments that would have been cleaned under their previous time-based maintenance strategy actually had plenty of flow capacity.
+Acoustic screenings showed that 60-85% of pipe segments scheduled for cleaning under a time-based maintenance strategy actually had plenty of flow capacity

 Integrating Acoustic Data with GIS System

-Since implementing the SL-RAT, Augusta looked to streamline the information collected with the SL-RAT with their utilities department operations so they could improve response time.
-They worked with their work order management system, CityWorks, to automate the process.
-With CityWorks, Augusta’s GIS system updates asset condition in real-time so that field crews can make informed decisions.
+Augusta looked to streamline acoustic data with their utilities department operations in order to improve response time.
+By working with their order management system, Cityworks, to automate the process, Augusta’s GIS system updates asset condition in real-time so that field crews can make informed decisions.

 Municipal Sewer and Water Cover Article (2013)